 The pre-therapy drugs help patients get through the therapy session, but the side effects that these drugs mask are likely to appear later.
 These can include nausea, bone pain, fatigue, mouth sores, numbness, insomnia and more.
 Hair loss varies as to its timing and extent.

 For many people, the side effects of chemotherapy subside for up to after a week after the therapy.
 Depending on the frequency of the treatment, this can make life pretty manageable.
 If you are receiving treatment once a month or every six weeks, your downtime is fairly limited.
 If you are receiving treatment more frequently, then you may feel more like a ping pong ball going back and from feeling fine to feeling sick.
+You need to stay in good living conditions with quality air, stable sleeping environment, perfectly working hvac systems etc.

 The Bottom Line